SamuelKunle/SamuelKunle/README.md

 ## 🌍 Current Focus

-* AI product engineering and system design
+Currently building and evolving real-world systems including:

+* SoroNow AI — an all-in-one AI workspace with multi-model architecture
-* Scalable backend architecture
+* Scalable backend systems for fintech and real-time applications
-* Real-time and event-driven systems
-* Building production-ready platforms with strong UX and reliability
+* Product-driven platforms that combine AI, system design, and user experience

+Focused on pushing systems from architecture → production-ready platforms.

 ---